vlpakhomov/mipt-cpp/string/README.md

 - Use clang-tidy linter for general static code analysis.
 - Use clang-format for reformat code following the Google C++ Code Style.
 - Use cpplint linter for static code analysis of conforms to Google C++ Code Style.
+- Implementation the rule of three.
+- Everything is covered by unit tests.
+- Use basic rules and idioms for operator overloading.

 <p align="right"><a href="#string">Back to top ⬆️</a></p>